-No. S. 218.-Statement of Sanitary Measures adopted against Hongkong.
+No. S. 230.-Statement of Sanitary Measures adopted against Hongkong.

 Place or Port.
 Nature of Measures.
-Date, Reference to Govern- ment Noti- fication.
+Date.
+Reference to Govern- ment Noti- fication.
 Orissa.
 Plague Regulations imposed in Orissa Ports against arrivals from Hongkong.
 18th April, 1913.
 No. S. 110.
 Burmah.
 Hongkong declared a Plague-infected port.
 18th April, 1913.
 No. S. 111.
 Chittagong.
 Regulations for the prevention of the introduction of Plague by sea enforced against arrivals from Hongkong.
 18th April, 1913.
 No. S. 112.
 Netherlands- India.
 Hongkong declared an infected port.
 Importation of the following articles from Hongkong or transshipped at this port is temporarily prohibited:-(1) wearing apparel, old and worn clothes, household effects for daily use, used bedding, unless these goods are transported as personal luggage or in consequence of removal.
 (2) rags.
 Refuse of new goods coming direct from the weaving-mills, from workshops where apparel is made or from bleaching-establishments, artificial wool, and cuttings of new paper, are not considered as rags.
-23rd May, 1913.
-No. S. 147.
-Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on production of certificates legalised by the Netherlands Consul General at Hongkong. - Singapore.
+28rd May, 1913, No. S. 147.
+Quarantine up to 21 days according to the state of health on board the ships but subject to exemption on production of certificates legalised by the Netherlands Consul General at Hongkong.
+Singapore.
 Hongkong declared an infected port on account of Plague.
 18th July, 1913.
 No. S. 217.

-No. S. 219.-Statement of Sanitary Measures adopted by Hongkong.
+No. S. 231.-Statement of Sanitary Measures adopted by Hongkong.

 Disease.
 Port or Place.
 Restrictions in Force.
 Authority.
 Small-pox.
 Hoihow.
-Medical examination; quarantine at the discretion of the Health Officer.
-Proclamation No. 1 dated 3rd January, 1913.
+Medical examination; quarantine at the discre- Proclamation No. 1 dated 3rd January, 1913.

-A. M. THOMSON, Colonial Secretary.
+CLAUD SEVERN, Colonial Secretary.